American Studies

 AMS 234 Living on Turtle Island: an Introduction to Indigenous and Settler Studies (4 Credits)

-In this course we will focus on situating ourselves on Turtle Island--North America.
-We will prioritize the Indigenous histories of our shared home, the Northeast, while also considering histories of other peoples and places across the continent.
-Our aim will be to develop habits of thought to help us move beyond the reflexes and limitations of settler colonialism and to consider indigeneity in our everyday lives.
-Interdisciplinary readings will foreground indigeneity, race, feminist and decolonial analyses.
+This course focuses on Turtle Island, North America.
+The course prioritizes the Indigenous histories of the Northeast, while also considering histories of other peoples and places across the continent.
+The aim is to develop habits of thought beyond the reflexes and limitations of settler colonialism and to consider indigeneity in everyday lives.
+Interdisciplinary readings foreground indigeneity, race, feminist and decolonial analyses.
 This course is open to all students.
-Previous knowledge of Native American or Indigenous topics is welcome but not assumed. {H}{S}
+Previous knowledge of Native American or Indigenous topics is welcome but not assumed.
+Enrollment limited to 40. {H}{S}

 Fall, Spring, Variable